chrisj42/webcheckers/docs/DesignDoc.md

 > will also discuss the resutling metric measurements.
 Indicate the
 > hot spots the metrics identified in your code base, and your
 > suggested design improvements to address those hot spots._

+At this time, we believe that all of our class structures and relationships are working well for us, and there isn't anything we would change.
+This may change after we discover hot spots in our code, or if we're having trouble creating unit tests.

 ## Testing
 > _This section will provide information about the testing performed